eraaxit/Tesume/README.md

 **Tesume - Resume Builder | Free Templates | Resume to pdf downloader**

-Tesume is a Open Source Product where the user can provide information about himself and his aptitudes by which he can choose one of the pre-built, professtionally-looking templates that he can download a PDF version of it directly.
+Tesume is a Open Source web app where users can provide information about themselves and their aptitudes after which they can choose one of the pre-built, professtionally-looking templates that he can download a PDF version of it directly.

 ## Aim